 Direct loans are recorded when fund disbursements are made to clients.
-Indirect loans (contingent) are recorded when documents supporting the credit facilities are issued.
-Likewise, changes in loan payment conditions due to debtors' payment difficulties are considered as refinancing or restructuring.
+Indirect loans (contingent) are recorded when documents that support such credit facilities are issued and may became direct loans and generate a liability against third parties.
+Changes in loan payment conditions due to debtors' payment difficulties are considered as refinancing or restructuring.